Haud/Kali/README.md

 All contributions to bettering this library are welcome!

 Feel free to create a pull request for this library to add or fix functionality.
-When contributing, pleae make sure to follow the general style of the library: use `self` for all class level properties, document all public headers for AppleDocs, etc.
+When contributing, please make sure to follow the general style of the library: use `self` for all class level properties, document all public headers for AppleDocs, etc.